HexaneNetworks/help-articles/content/garrys-mod/debugging/common-errors-for-server-startup-failing.md

 `Error: Couldn't change active gamemode - 'example' not found`

 ##### Reasoning
-This error occurs when the gamemode imputed in the commandline doesn’t exist or is broken within the `/garrysmod/gamemodes/` directory.
+This error occurs when the gamemode imputed in the commandline doesn'tt exist or is broken within the `/garrysmod/gamemodes/` directory.
 Ensure the name imputed into the commandline manager in the `Gamemode` box is the exact same name as the folder of the gamemode in it's directory.

 ##### Example